 To be blunt, most contractors are going to be terrible for your landlording business.
 For this reason, you need to screen those contractors just as carefully as you might screen a tenant.
 Very few people put the work into finding a great contractor, so they struggle along with bad ones for years.

-This was our story as well!
-If only we had realized that by doing the careful work up front to find a great contractors, our lives would have been so much easier for years to come.
+This was our story, as well!
+If only we had realized that by doing the careful work up front to find great contractors, our lives would have been so much easier for years to come.
 Screening contractors takes time, but think of it as an investment that will pay off 1,000-fold if done correctly.
 The following is a five-step process we use to screen contractors.

 5 Simple Steps to Thoroughly Screen Prospective Contractors

 1. Pre-screen on the phone and in person.

 Just as with tenants, our opinion of the contractor begins the moment we start talking with them, whether over email, phone, or in person.
 Do they carry themselves professionally?
 Do they respond well to questions?
 Ask them some general questions, such as:

 - How long have you been in this line of work?

 - What skill would you say you are the best at?

 - What job tasks do you hate doing?